-You’ve been accumulating a lot of skills and experience over the years and this could result in a very bulky CV with a lot of repetition and redundant information.
-This spring we are going to help you unclutter your CV and be left with a clean, well-organized and impactful CV.
+You’ve been accumulating a lot of skills and experience over the years, and this could result in a very bulky CV with a lot of repetition and redundant information.
+This spring we are going to help you unclutter your CV and be left with a clean, well-organised and impactful CV.
 Remember your CV is not meant to be a record of every course you did and every job you’ve held, it is a marketing document you send out to demonstrate your capability to fulfil a role you are applying for, so always keep it relevant to where you are in your career.

 With that said, here are my top 5 tips to declutter your CV.

 It is all good and well to want to show your career progression to demonstrate your steady growth.
 It is however a waste of space to detail past responsibilities that are not relevant to the role you are applying for.
 To summarise without losing the crux of your career journey you can keep the company, title and period of your oldest roles but leave out the roles and responsibilities.

 Iron out your skills

 Same as your career history, there really is no need to detail every single skill you’ve obtained throughout your career.
 Only list skills that are most relevant to the role you are applying for.
 Use this section as a tool for keyword matching to the role you are applying for (ATS) and as I always advise, keep it 100% honest.

 There is nothing more frustrating than reading something and wondering what the intended meaning was.
 Your CV should not be a mystery, say what you mean and mean what you say.
 Be crystal clear because a slight misunderstanding could cause you an opportunity of a lifetime.